Eggnog Bread

 Rum Glaze:

-- In a small mixing bowl, combine confectioners sugar, egg not, rum extract and vanilla extract and nutmeg.
+- In a small mixing bowl, combine confectioners sugar, eggnog, rum extract and vanilla extract and nutmeg.
 Mix until smooth.
-Pour over cooled egg nog bread.
+Pour over cooled eggnog bread.1 cup confectioners sugar, 3 Tablespoon eggnog, 1/2 teaspoon vanilla extract, 1/4 teaspoon rum extract

 Nutrition